codedamn/cheatsheets/README.md

 This repository hosts the English content of the Codedamn Cheatsheets, published in https://codedamn.com/cheatsheets

 ## Contributions
-We are open to contributions and PR's from all every Dev.
+We are open to contributions and PR's from every Dev around the world.

 You can edit the text in any editor.
-Cheatsheets uses enhanced "markdown" format, easy to grasp and write.
+Cheatsheets uses enhanced "markdown" format, it's easy to grasp and write.

 ## Structure
 Every main topic has a folder for itself.